 A number of symbolic terms – variable names – are used in the description of tests.
 These terms indicate aspects of the device under test, as described in the device’s Capability Declaration Form (CDF); and aspects of the test equipment, as described in the methodologies.

-Variables containing information about the device under test use the prefix CDF_.
+Variables containing information about the device under test from the CDF document use the prefix CDF_.

+Variables containing information about the device under test from execution of tests use the prefix MEAS_.

 A variable name which uses a Greek letter in its name in the MHL Specification may be represented here with the Greek name spelled out.
 This facilitates use of the variable name in the test equipment.
 For example: ΔTRF is represented in this document as DELTA TRF.